pulasthibandara/global-request-context/README.md

 # Global Request Context
 > A middleware that enables to `require()` request context.

 Tired of passing the request context through functions?
-Need to get the current user session in that deeply nested function.
+Need to get the current user session in that deeply nested function?
 Or simply coming from PHP or .NET and don't wanna do it the node.js way?

-This is the module for you?
+This is the module for you...

-But seriously why?
+But seriously, why?

-The easy answer is... just because you can!.
+The easy answer is...
+Just because you can!

 ## How to use